-Note 4: To qualify for renewal, a city should aim to have all criteria evaluated as 'green'.
+Note 4: To qualify for renewal, a city should aim to have all criteria in Group A evaluated as 'green'.
 However, a city is allowed to have one criterion to be evaluated as 'yellow'.
-Any criterion evaluated as 'red' would result in the city's application for renewal being rejected.
+Any criterion in Group A evaluated as 'red' would result in the city's application for renewal being rejected.

-Note 5: Where a city is seeking a second or subsequent renewal, and a previous renewal evaluation has classed a criterion as 'yellow', for the renewal application to be successful all the criteria must be evaluated as 'green'.
+Note 5: Where a city is seeking a second or subsequent renewal, and a previous renewal evaluation has classed a criterion as 'yellow', for the renewal application to be successful all the criteria in Group A must be evaluated as 'green'.
 Therefore, a city has one opportunity to fail to fully meet the criteria before future renewal is rejected.